-Finance Lessons for Your TeenSubmitted by Eric Nichols, ChFC, AIF® | United Planners Financial Service on March 13th, 2015
+Finance Lessons for Your TeenSubmitted by Eric Nichols, ChFC, AIF® | Empowering Your Financial Future on July 19th, 2022

-Get Them on Board
+Get Them On Board

 Teens are a part of your family’s financial picture, so it’s important to keep them informed on your family’s financial goals (especially if they directly impact your teen), the current situation, if things have changed and why, and their role in the financial plan.
 Be clear that this doesn’t mean that what they enjoy will suddenly stop; rather, they should aim to be more accountable for their expenses and work to build an appreciation for financial management.

 - Help them set their own goals and priorities.
 Work together to determine their needs and wants, and create a plan to pursue what’s most important.
 It may be a good time to start a system for financial record keeping, whether that’s through apps, a journal, or a combination.

 - Ask them to develop a budget based on their needs and goals.
 If your teen is looking at a bigger goal like buying a car or financing a trip, saving for their future needs should be a part of their budget.
 Both the expenditure and revenue sides of their budget should be discussed so everyone is on the same page.